thomasstrassmann/all-about-bass/README.md

 ---
 ### Structure
-The website consists of ...
-HTML pages to best implement the previously listed points.
+The website consists of 4 HTML pages to best implement the previously listed points.

 **Index page**

 A navigation bar with the 3 sections can be found in the header.
 If time permits, an own logo will be created for the website.
 The navigation bar will change to a hamburger menu on smaller devices.
 Just below the navigation bar, there will be a large hero section with a sub-heading.
 Here you can see directly what the site offers and who it is for.
 At the bottom, the footer will cap off all pages with links to external sources.

 **History page**

 The history page will work with a large background image containing the most important history facts(steps of decades).
 For the sake of better readability and accessibility, the text passages will be provided with a high-contrast background.

-**Influential players page** - This site will contain a selection of the best bass players throughout the history.
+**Influential players page**

+This site will contain a selection of the best bass players throughout the history.
 Basically, you can think of this as the Hall of Fame of bass playing.
 A gallery with videos and a short paragraph describing the bass player.

+**Playing tips**

-**Playing tips**  On this HTML page there will be a section for beginners, and one for advanced players.
+On this HTML page there will be a section for beginners, and one for advanced players.
 The content is composed of self-written paragraphs and external videos.
 As a rule, a distinction is always made between the right-hand technique and the left-hand technique.
+There is also the possibility to sign up for a newsletter via form, which sends out notifications in case new playing tips are added to the page.

 *All subpages besides the index page, will of course also have the navigation bar and the footer.*

 ---
 ### Skeleton
 To get a visual idea of the already mentioned content, a blueprint or wireframe model was made.
-The wireframes are the index page and the history page.

-The influential players and playing tips pages were deliberately not created as wireframes in order to have more creative freedom.
-Generally galleries don't work well as wireframes.
+There are 4 corresponding wireframe models for each HTML page.
+For the sake of completeness, it should be mentioned here that the wireframes are not binding and ideas and conceptions of the website may change during the development phase.

 You can click [here](./assets/wireframes/) to take a look at the wireframes.

+---
+### Surface
+As a result of the wireframe model, a first visual language was created in the last panel of the User Expericence Design.
+This can be found [here](./assets/visual-language/).
+For the sake of completeness, it should be mentioned here that the design layouts are not binding and ideas and conceptions of the website may change during the development phase.
+Since there were restrictions in terms of design software (pencil) and since time is short, the design approaches are rudimentary and leave room for design.

+The color palette considered is composed of an orange tone of the bass from the Hero image, with the application of other compound colors.
+Adobe's Color Wheel was used for this purpose.
+The colors are also located in the link above.

+All iconogrophy content comes from the Font Awesome repertoire.
+Google Fons was used for the typography.
+The font ... is used for important texts and headlines, the font ... is used for descriptive paragraphs.

+## Features